News from Office of International Relations

 - Download (mp4, 146Mb)

-A group of 12 academic staff from the Centre of Development and Empowerment of Teachers and Educational Personnel of Physical Education and Guidance and Counselling in West Java, Indonesia, visited the faculty on a tour of the University campus on June 1, 2010.
+A group of 12 academic staff from the Centre of Development and Empowerment of Teachers and Educational Personnel of Physical Education and Guidance and Counselling in West Java, Indonesia, visited the school on a tour of the University campus on June 1, 2010.

-During its visit to the faculty, the group and its members showed particular interest in three programs: Bachelor of Education (Secondary)(Human Movement and Health Education), Master of Teaching (Secondary: School Counselling) and Master of Education (Coach Education).
+During its visit to the school, the group and its members showed particular interest in three programs: Bachelor of Education (Secondary)(Human Movement and Health Education), Master of Teaching (Secondary: School Counselling) and Master of Education (Coach Education).

-Universitas Pendidikan Indonesia (UPI), Bandung, West Java considered by many as the leading educational institution in teacher preparation across the Indonesian islands sent a high-level delegation to the Univerisity of Sydney in May 2010, to gather information about how the Faculty of Education and Social Work conducts its teacher-preparation programs.
+Universitas Pendidikan Indonesia (UPI), Bandung, West Java considered by many as the leading educational institution in teacher preparation across the Indonesian islands sent a high-level delegation to the Univerisity of Sydney in May 2010, to gather information about how the Sydney School of Education and Social Work conducts its teacher-preparation programs.

 The Dean of Education and Social Work, Professor Rob Tierney, the Associate Dean, International, Associate Professor Lesley Harbon and the Director of International Students Dr Kevin Laws hosted the visitors, who were beginning fact-finding tour of selected Australian universities to help them prepare for the renewal of UPI's own teacher-preparation programs.